-From 1 July 2022, the Clean Energy Regulator (the agency) will undertake work on the second phase of changes to the Small-scale Renewable Energy Scheme (SRES).
-These changes affect the accreditation of installers and designers and the publishing of approved solar panel and inverter product lists.
+From 1 July 2022, the Clean Energy Regulator (CER) commenced work on the second phase of changes to the Small-scale Renewable Energy Scheme (SRES).
+These changes affect the accreditation of installers and designers and the publishing of the approved solar panel and inverter product list.

-Until a decision is made to select one or more organisations, the Clean Energy Council (CEC) will continue the current installer and designer accreditation scheme under the SRES.
+Until a decision is made to select one or more operators, the Clean Energy Council (CEC) will continue the current installer and designer accreditation scheme under the SRES.

-The Clean Energy Council (CEC) will continue to publish solar panel and inverter product listing until a decision is made.
+The Clean Energy Council (CEC) will continue to publish approved solar panel and inverter product lists while these processes are undertaken.

 About The Clean Energy Regulator

 Our Systems And Their Resources